GermanSiliprandi/PersonalPortfolio/README.txt

 3) I checked that all titles were correct.

-4) I check all headers were correct.
+4) I checked all headers were correct.

 5) I made a sitemap.xml file